neonious/lowsync/doc/commands/commands/init.rst

 Name
 ==================

-lowrmt-init - Create a configuration file
+lowsync-init - Create a configuration file

 Synopsis
 ==================

 .. code-block:: bash

-    lowrmt init
+    lowsync init

 Description
 ==================

-Creates an initial :doc:`configuration </configuration>` file for lowrmt.
+Creates an initial :doc:`configuration </configuration>` file for lowsync.
 The user is guided through the configuration of the program.
 Advanced settings may be not be included.

 The configuration file is created in the current working directory.
 If the file exists, the user can choose to modify the old file or create a new one.